The Danish Monarchy can be traced back to Gorm the Old (d. 958).

 In accordance with the Act of Succession of 1853, the throne passed to Frederik VII’s relative, Prince Christian of Glücksborg, who was a direct descendant of the Royal House.
 He acceded to the throne as Christian IX and became one of the longest reigning monarchs in Denmark (1863-1906).
 He was also the first monarch of the current House of Glücksborg.
 Christian IX eventually became known as the ¨father-in-law of Europe¨.
 His daughter, Princess Alexandra, married Edward VII of England.

 Another daughter, Princess Dagmar, married Czar Alexander III of Russia.
 And yet another daughter, Thyra, married Duke Ernst August of Cumberland.
 In 1863, his son, Vilhelm, became King of the Hellenes (known now as Greece) and took the name, George I. And in 1905, Christian IX’s grandson, Carl, became King of Norway as Haakon VII.
-The Danish Royal House was thus directly related to many of Europe's reigning royal houses.
+The Royal House of Denmark was thus directly related to many of Europe's reigning royal houses.

 Christian IX’s son, Frederik VIII, was 63 when he finally acceded to the throne in 1906.
-When he died in 1912, he was succeeded by his eldest son, Christian X, who reigned over Denmark throughout both World Wars.
+When he died in 1912, he was succeeded by his eldest son, Christian X, who was King of Denmark throughout both World Wars.
 He is remembered as the "Equestrian King" because of his ride across the old border into the province of North Schleswig after its reunification with Denmark in 1920, and he became very popular during the German occupation of Denmark between 1940 and 1945 when, every day, he mounted his big white horse and rode through the streets of Copenhagen.

 Christian X died in 1947 and was succeeded by his eldest son, Frederik IX, who had married the Swedish princess, Ingrid, in 1935.
 They had three daughters: Princess Margrethe (b.
 1940), Princess Benedikte (b.
 1944), and Princess Anne-Marie (b.
 1946).
-When Frederik IX died in 1972, his eldest daughter was proclaimed as Her Majesty Queen Margrethe.
+When Frederik IX died in 1972, his eldest daughter was proclaimed as Her Majesty Queen Margrethe II.